 Oil painting on poplar panel, Self-portrait, wearing a White Feathered Bonnet by Rembrandt van Rijn (Leyden 1606 – Amsterdam 1669) (and studio?), signed and dated, at the lower right background: Rembrant / f (followed by three dots in a triangular pattern) 1635.
 A half-length portrait of the artist with a white feathered bonnet.
 He is also wearing a sumptuously embroidered velvet cloak, a gorget (metal neckband) and gold chains.
 His jewelled beret has elegant golden and white plumes, attached theatrically in the centre with a large gem.
 He is standing in a starkly-lit studio and his shadow with the feathers is playfully depicted on the wall behind.
 The portrait was painted in 1635, after the artist had settled in Amsterdam from his native Leiden and had married Saskia van Uylenburgh, cousin of his art-dealer friend.

-Acquired as a genuine Rembrandt by Prince Joseph-Wenzel von Liechtenstein (1696-1772) and considered as such by Rembrandt scholars, until Horst Gerson attributed it to, possibly, Govaert Flinck in 1968.
+Acquired as a genuine Rembrandt by Prince Joseph-Wenzel von Liechtenstein (1696-1772) and considered as such by Rembrandt scholars, until Horst Gerson suggested it was possibly by Govaert Flinck in 1968.
 Since then its authenticity has been in doubt.
 However, its high quality and the fact that it does not reproduce any other known self-portrait by Rembrandt suggest that it is a prototype.
 Furthermore, recent X-rays and infra-red refectology show that the artist has changed the position of his left arm, which would not be consistent with it being a copy.
-At least three copies of it are known: in Wiesbaden, in the Galleria Nazionale, Rome and formerly in the Cook collection, Doughty House, Richmond.
+At least three copies of it are known: in Wiesbaden, in the Galleria Nazionale d'Arte Antica (Palazzo Baberini), Rome, and formerly in the Cook collection, Doughty House, Richmond.
 The unusually mechanical execution of the feathers on the bonnet suggests that they may have been painted by an assistant.

 The technical examination at the Hamilton Kerr Institute, Cambridge during 2013 and 2014 included visual inspection under magnification, infra-red reflectography, x-radiography, raking light photography and pigment and medium analysis.
 Cleaning and removal of yellowed varnish revealed more of the original colours and painting style.
 It was found that the signature was contemporary with the creation of the portrait.
 The infra-red and x-ray images showed how the composition was changed during the execution of the work.
 The wood of the panel was identified as being from the poplar/willow family, and the pigments were found to include azurite, smalt and bone black.